autowarefoundation/modelzoo/scripts/tvm_cli/README.md

 In all the subsequent commands, if CUDA needs to be enabled, the docker image must be run with a flag which exposes the gpu, e.g. [--gpus 0] or [--gpus all].

-The CLI can now be invoked as a container

 ```bash
 $ docker run -it --rm -v `pwd`:`pwd` -w `pwd` \
     -u $(id -u ${USER}):$(id -g ${USER}) \